Old-fashioned holiday cottage covered in climbing plants.

 For some, you do have to pay in full at the time of booking, even if you're able to cancel penalty-free.
 In that case you'll need to factor in whether you have the funds available to cancel and re-book, bearing in mind that the refund from the original more expensive booking may take a couple of days to come through.

-Hotels.com*Booking.com and a host of others have free cancellation bookings, as do some hotels if you book directly with them – just be sure to check the terms and conditions of your booking.
+Hotels.com*, Booking.com and a host of others have free cancellation options, as do some hotels if you book directly with them – just be sure to check the terms and conditions of your booking.
 See our Cheap Hotels guide for more.

 Hotel companies and travel brokers also often offer short-term sales for 24 or 48 hours and are worth looking at.
 However, as always, do your own research to see whether you're really getting a great deal, or if you can beat it elsewhere.

 Always thought you could've got into Oxford or Cambridge University?
 Well, now you can.
 The fab site University Rooms rents halls-of-residence rooms left empty during the holidays in a host of UK cities, including London, Oxford and Cambridge, plus a few worldwide.
-Singles start at about £30 and doubles from £70.
+It's possible to find rooms for as much as 50% less than hotel rooms in the same area.

 While it's not the Ritz, many MoneySavers have been pleasantly surprised.
 It can be a surprisingly cost-effective way of staying very centrally, and the surroundings at Oxford and Cambridge colleges in particular can be stunning.
 The website Travelstay also lists cheap university rooms across the UK.